-77 Principle 2 - Assessment practices must be communicated clearly to students and staff
+77 Principle 2 - Assessment practices must be clearly communicated

-- (1) unit of study outlines: - (a) are available two weeks before the commencement of the semester or teaching block in which the unit is offered; - (b) communicate the purposes, timing, weighting and extent of assessment in sufficient detail to allow students to plan their approach to assessment; and - (c) explain the rationale for the selection of assessment tasks (e.g. group task) in relation to learning outcomes; - (2) procedures exist to ensure that all staff involved in teaching a unit of study share a common understanding of assessment practices; and - (3) the process of marking and of combining individual task marks is explicitly explained in the unit outline.
+- (1) This principle requires that: - (a) unit of study outlines: - (i) are available two weeks before the start of the semester or teaching block in which the unit is offered; - explain how the assessment task relates to the learning outcomes, and the purposes, timing, weighting and scope of assessment in enough detail to allow students and support services to plan their approach to assessment; and - (iii) explain the marking process and how individual marks will be combined. - (b) staff involved in teaching a unit of study share a common understanding of assessment practices.

-78 Principle 3 - Assessment practices must be valid and fair
+78 Principle 3 - Assessment practices must be inclusive, valid and fair